 Thomas J. Curry is a partner in Nutter’s Corporate and Transactions Department and a co-leader of the firm’s Banking and Financial Services group.
 He advises clients in a wide range of policy, regulatory, governance, and other matters.
+He chairs the Milken Institute’s Fintech Advisory Committee.
 Prior to joining Nutter, Tom served as the U.S. Comptroller of the Currency until May 2017.
 He most recently served as an expert consultant for the International Monetary Fund.

 In 2012, Tom was nominated by President Obama and confirmed by the U.S. Senate to serve as Comptroller of the Currency – the head of the Office of the Comptroller of the Currency, the federal agency that charters, regulates, and supervises national banks and federal savings banks.
 As Comptroller, Tom served as an ex-officio member of the Board of Directors of the Federal Deposit Insurance Corporation and the Financial Stability Oversight Council.
 He was also a member of the Group of Governors and Heads of Supervision (GHOS), the oversight body of the Basel Committee on Banking Supervision.